rrrene/inch/README.md

 * Recognize all relevant options in .yardopts file
   * --plugin
   * --[no-]api API
-* Generalize filter options for visible code objects (maybe adapt from YARD::CLI::Yardoc)
+* Provide reusable context that filters code objects according to the visibility options
-* Add support for multiple method signatures for methods (realized via the @overload tag in YARD)
+* Add support for multiple signatures for methods (realized via the @overload tag in YARD)
 * Refactor some of the messy CLI::Output classes

 ## License

 Inch is released under the MIT License.
-See the LICENSE file for further details.
+See the LICENSE.txt file for further details.

 For YARD's licensing, see YARD's README under http://yardoc.org/